stevenstefanov/employee-management-system/README.md

 ## Project Video

-You can see a video demo of the project here: [Employee Tracker Video](https://youtu.be/RO4rqyvIwmA)
+You can see a video demo of the project here: [Employee Management System Video](https://youtu.be/RO4rqyvIwmA)

 ## Instalation